History of Qatar: Al Khalifa and Saudi control (1783–1868)

-Following Persian aggression towards Zubarah, the Utub and other Arab tribes drove out the Persians from Bahrain in 1783.
+Following Persian aggression towards Zubarah, the Utub and other Arab tribes drove the Persians from Bahrain in 1783.
 Al Jalahma seceded from the Utub alliance sometime before the Utub annexed Bahrain in 1783 and returned to Zubarah.
 This left the Al Khalifa tribe in undisputed possession of Bahrain, who then transferred their power base from Zubarah to Manama.
-They continued to exert authority over the mainland, and paid tribute to the Wahhabi to ward off challenges on Qatar.
-However, Qatar did not develop a centralized authority because the Al Khalifa oriented their focus towards Bahrain.
-As a result, Qatar went through many periods of 'transitory sheikhs', with the most notable being Rahmah ibn Jabir al-Jalahimah.
+They continued to exert authority over the mainland and paid tribute to the Wahhabi to ward off challenges on Qatar.
+However, Qatar did not develop a centralized authority because the Al Khalifa sheikhs were primarily concerned with the affairs of Bahrain.
+As a result, Qatar went through many periods of 'transitory sheikhs', including Rahmah ibn Jabir al-Jalhami.
 By 1790, Zubarah was described as a safe haven for merchants who enjoyed complete protection and no customs duties.

 The town came under threat by the Wahhabi from 1780 onward due to the intermittent raids launched on the Bani Khalid strongholds in Al-Hasa.
-The Wahhabi speculated that the population of Zubarah would conspire against their regime with the help of the Bani Khalid.
-They also believed that its residents practiced teachings contrary to the Wahhabi doctrine, and regarded the town as an important gateway to the Persian Gulf.
+The Wahhabi thought the population of Zubarah would conspire against their regime with the help of the Bani Khalid.
+They also believed that its residents practiced teachings contrary to the Wahhabi doctrine and regarded the town as an important gateway to the Persian Gulf.
 Saudi general Sulaiman ibn Ufaysan led a raid against the town in 1787.
 Five years later, a massive Wahhabi force conquered Al Hasa, forcing many refugees to flee to Zubarah.
-Wahhabi forces besieged Zubarah and several neighboring settlements in 1794 later as punishment for accommodating asylum seekers.
+Wahhabi forces besieged Zubarah and several neighboring settlements in 1794 as punishment for accommodating asylum seekers.
 The local chieftains were allowed to continue carrying out administrative tasks but were required to pay a tax.

 After defeating the Bani Khalid in 1795, the Wahhabi were attacked on two fronts.
 The Ottomans and Egyptians assaulted the western front, while the Al Khalifa in Bahrain and the Omanis launched an attack against the eastern front.
-The Wahhabi allied themselves with the Al Jalahmah tribe in Qatar, who proceeded to engage the Al Khalifa and Omanis on the eastern frontier.
+The Wahhabi allied themselves with the Al Jalahmah tribe in Qatar, who engaged the Al Khalifa and Omanis on the eastern frontier.

-Upon being made aware of advancements by the Egyptians on the western frontier, in 1811, the Wahhabi amir reduced his garrisons in Bahrain and Zubarah in order to re-position his troops.
-Said bin Sultan of Muscat capitalized on this opportunity and attacked the Wahhabi garrisons in Bahrain and Zubarah.
-The fort in Zubarah was set ablaze and the Al Khalifa were effectively returned to power.
+In 1811, upon being made aware of advancements by the Egyptians on the western frontier, the Wahhabi amir reduced his garrisons in Bahrain and Zubarah to re-position his troops.
+Said bin Sultan of Muscat capitalized on this and attacked the Wahhabi garrisons in Bahrain and Zubarah.
+The fort in Zubarah was set ablaze, and the Al Khalifa were effectively restored to power.